Dear British State

 You promised me that you wouldn’t make any drastic moves that may affect our relationship without consulting me first, yet you just sneer at me when I ask a question.
 You haven’t been returning my calls.
 The last twice I’ve tried phoning you the response was a recorded message saying your line had been disconnected.

-Yesterday though was the final straw when I had to learn from the town gossip, who always stands up for you, and always puts me down, that you have set a date to begin moving us into your great-grandmothers’s house.
+The final straw was when I had to learn from the town gossip, who always stands up for you, and always puts me down, that you have set a date to begin moving us into your great-grandmothers’s house.

 We’ve spoken about this at length.
 You know that neither I, our friends or our family think that this is a good idea.
 Your great-grandmother’s house is broken down, old fashioned and isolated.
 I heard she was a bit of a one for living in the past and a hoarder.
-Also her house is far away from all of the local markets, there is a high fence surrounding it so that neighbours can’t see in, and we won’t be able to see out, and it is many miles from any place of work.
+Also her house is far away from all of the local markets, there is a high fence surrounding it so that neighbours can’t see in, and we won’t be able to see out,our children will miss out on opportunities for learning and adventure, and it is many miles from any place of work.

 It does have a flagpole in the garden and a portrait of Queen Victoria above the fireplace though, which I know impresses you.